mquery

 Role-based permissions

-There are two predefined permission sets that can be assigned to users:
+There are three predefined permission sets that can be assigned to users:

 Role names are considered stable, and will continue to work in the future.